puppetlabs/trapperkeeper/doc/example-web-service.md

 This means that you can change the URL of the `ernie-service` simply by editing the configuration file.

-## Launching _trapperkeeper_ and running the app ##
+## Launching TrapperKeeper and running the app ##

-To start up _trapperkeeper_ and launch the previously defined services, use the following _lein_ command while in the _trapperkeeper_ home directory:
+To start up _TrapperKeeper_ and launch the previously defined services, use the following _lein_ command while in the _TrapperKeeper_ home directory:

 ```sh
 lein trampoline run --config src/examples/ring_app/config.ini \
                     --bootstrap-config src/examples/ring_app/bootstrap.cfg
 ```

-Once _trapperkeeper_ is running, point your browser to either http://localhost:8080/ernie or http://localhost:8080/bert to see the ring handlers and hit counter in action.
+Once _TrapperKeeper_ is running, point your browser to either http://localhost:8080/ernie or http://localhost:8080/bert to see the ring handlers and hit counter in action.

-As you can see from the command line there are two configuration files needed to launch _trapperkeeper_.
+As you can see from the command line there are two configuration files needed to launch _TrapperKeeper_.

 ### The `bootstrap.cfg` file ###

-The bootstrap config file contains a list of services that _trapperkeeper_ will load up and make available.
+The bootstrap config file contains a list of services that _TrapperKeeper_ will load up and make available.
 They are listed as fully-qualified Clojure namespaces and service names.
 For this example the bootstrap.cfg looks like this:

 ```